FIU-ICAVE/LANGSCAPE/README.md

   - Use Scissors Pose to initiate 2nd LLM Recording - Object Spawning, Land Changes, Sky Changes, and Related Utility
   - Close Hand to end Recording of either LLM

+## Project Directory Structure
+### File Directories:
+●    Editor: Anything placed in this folder will not be compiled at runtime.
+Place things such as custom inspector menus in here.

+●    Imported assets: This folder contains all of our imported assets from the unity store that were used for the background system.

+●    Materials: Contains all Unity materials, as well as our shader graphs.

+●    Models: Contains the prefabs for the background Objects that are spawned, as well as ground state models, and other 3D models.

+●    Oculus: Resource folder for Oculus Voice SDK.
+This might be moved to Oculus Voice.

+●    Oculus Voice: Oculus Voice SDK package.

+●    OVR: Contains everything related to VR.

+●    Prefabs: Contains all the prefabricated GameObjects.

+●    Rendering Pipeline: Unity package to support our custom shaders.

+●    Resources: Contains miscellaneous important files that are needed/referenced by the codebase.
+The LLM prompts are located here.

+●    Samples: Some packages, such as the OpenAI Utility package, have their example assets and scenes in a separate directory from the rest of the package.
+This folder contains those example assets.

+●    Scenes: Contains all LANGSCAPE scenes.

+●    Scripts: Contains all LANGSCAPE scripts.

+●    Textures: Contains UI and block textures.

+There are some other folders not mentioned here.
+These are, for the most part, unimportant and can be rearranged without much concern.

 ## Quick GIT Guide

 [GIT Documentation](https://git-scm.com/doc)